-I'm curious to hear from you about how you can apply pattern validation into your projects.
+I’m curious to hear from you about how you can apply pattern validation to your projects.
 Will you create a personal macro that you run on the fly?
 Or, will you modify the code and incorporate it into a larger macro code?
 Leave me a comment below and share your thoughts!

 After 10+ years of creating macros and developing add-ins, I've compiled all the hacks I wish I had known years ago!

 Format VBA Code Inside A Microsoft Word Document

 What This VBA Code Does I have found over the years that organizing your past VBA code snippets can really...

 VBA Code To Convert Column Number to Letter Or Letter To Number

 What This VBA Code Does In this article, I'm going to show you how to easily convert a cell column...

 Chris is a finance professional and Excel MVP recognized by Microsoft since 2016.
 With his expertise, he founded TheSpreadsheetGuru blog to help fellow Excel users, where he shares his vast creative solutions & expertise.
 In addition, he has developed over 7 widely-used Excel Add-ins that have been embraced by individuals and companies worldwide.